btjanaka/dance-old/README.md

   --wiberg-csvs CSV1,CSV2,...
-                        a comma-separated list of CSV files with a column containing wiberg bond orders - these files are likely generated in the FILTER step (default: ) --wiberg-csv-col INT  Column in the CSV files holding the Wiberg bond orders (0-indexed) (default: 0) --output-histograms FILENAME.pdf
+                        a comma-separated list of CSV files with a column containing wiberg bond orders - these files are likely generated in the GENERATE step (default: ) --wiberg-csv-col INT  Column in the CSV files holding the Wiberg bond orders (0-indexed) (default: 0) --output-histograms FILENAME.pdf